oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/impl-guidance-06-publish-with-qos-minus-one.md

 ### C.6.1 PUBLISH Header{#c.6.1-publish-header}

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
-Refer to [[2.1 Structure of an MQTT-SN Control Packet]](#structure-of-an-mqtt-sn-control-packet) for a detailed description.
+Refer to [sec](#structure-of-an-mqtt-sn-control-packet) for a detailed description.

 ### C.6.2 PUBLISH Flags{#c.6.2-publish-flags}